neovim/neovim/MAINTAIN.md

 The forecasting problem might be solved with an explicit priority system (like Bram's todo.txt).
 Meanwhile the Neovim priority system is defined by:

-- PRs nearing completion (RDY).
+- PRs nearing completion.
 - Issue labels.
 E.g. the `+plan` label increases the ticket's priority merely for having a plan written down: it is _closer to completion_ than tickets without a plan.
 - Comment activity or new information.

-Anything that isn't in the next milestone, and doesn't have a RDY PR ... is just not something you care very much about, by construction.
-Post-release you can review open issues, but chances are your next milestone is already getting full :)
+Anything that isn't in the next milestone, and doesn't have a finished PR—is just not something you care very much about, by construction.
+Post-release you can review open issues, but chances are your next milestone is already getting full... :)

 Release policy
 --------------